“Uplink established, we’re good to go. Viv, can you hear us?”

 “What, what, I’m a little bit preoccupied,” Vivien says, trying not to stammer.

-“The auditors are here!" they announce, metal feathers bristling.
+“The auditors are here!” the bird announces, copper oxide-colored feathers bristling.

 “What?”
 He leaps to his feet, palms flat on the glass surface of his desk.
 “They’re not supposed to be here until tomorrow, I thought?”

-With the systems no longer tracking relative position, his crew hits the pit of his stomach quicker than anticipated, and as it spirals back into the open space of his gut, Bern ping-pongs around the interior of the craft.
-Non-Newtonian fluid-padding effectively nullifies all impact but it's a mercy their own stomach is empty, as motion sickness compounds by the moment.
+With the systems no longer tracking relative position, his crew hits the pit of his stomach quicker than anticipated, smoothly entering the liquid layer and bouncing right off the lining.
+As it spirals back into the open space of Vivien’s gut, Bern ping-pongs around the interior of the craft.
+Dilatant armor effectively nullifies all impact but it’s a mercy their own stomach is empty, as motion sickness compounds by the moment.

 Vivien sucks in air through his teeth, quelling it as he goes for another sip of tea.
 “Can you stall them for a second?
 I uh… I need to make myself presentable.”